 The evaluation has questions about their interaction with trainers, their satisfaction with the training provided, on-site facilities and the working environment.

 The evaluation was developed by National Specialty Directors and the Trainee Committee with support from the RCPI Research Department and senior management.

 Honest feedback from Trainees is enormously important.
 It allows us to review and improve our training programmes.

 Although Trainees already provide feedback on training at annual assessments, because these assessments are not anonymous, they may be reluctant to discuss areas of concern or negative experiences.

-We developed the Training Post Quality Assurance survey to give Trainees the opportunity to provide anonymous feedback.
+We developed the Training Post Evaluation to give Trainees the opportunity to provide anonymous feedback.

 Trainees are not asked for their name, date of birth or RCPI ID number.
 To further protect their anonymity, we will not analyse data at training site/post level until two years of data have been collected.
 This will minimise the potential that individual Trainees can be identified.